RIVarX/rivarjs/README.md

 `rivarjs` is a decentralized state management library that automates changes.
 It harmonizes concepts from the object-oriented programming (OOP) and functional reactive programming (FRP) paradigms.
 At its core, `rivarjs` introduces a datatype called `RIVar`, which stands for *Reactive Instance Variable*.<br><br>

 The term *Reactive* signifies that *assignments* initiate dependencies, ensuring continuous updates in response to changes.
 The term *Instance* implies the facilitation of *information hiding*, as assignments can be performed *externally*.
-Subclasses assign variables of their parents, while composites assign variables of the objects they contain.
+Concretely, subclasses assign variables of their parents, and composites assign variables of the objects they contain.

 ## How It Works

 Each variable in `rivarjs` is implemented as an *observable stream* from [RxJS](http://reactivex.io/rxjs).
 Similarly, the assigned expressions for these variables are also implemented as observable streams.

-To create the variable stream, the streams from the assigned expressions are merged together.
+To create the variable stream, the streams from the assigned expressions are merged.
 This merging operation combines the individual streams into a single stream representing the variable.
 As a result, the variable stream will update and emit new values whenever any of the assigned expression streams produce a new value.

 This design choice enables independent *assignments*, initiating dependencies for continuous updates, for shared variables within multiple contexts.